The key difference between silicon and silica is that silicon is a chemical element whereas silica is a chemical compound.

 Silicon exists as its oxide in nature, and we name as silica.
 Silica has the molecular formula of SiO2 (silicon dioxide).
 It is an abundant mineral on the earth crust, and it is the major component in sand, quartz, and many other minerals.
 Some minerals have pure silica, but some silica is mixed with other elements.

 In silica, silicon and oxygen atoms join each other by covalent bonds to form a huge crystal structure.
 Each silicon atom has four oxygen atoms surrounding it (tetrahedrally).
 Silica doesn’t conduct electricity because there aren’t any delocalized electrons.
 Furthermore, it is highly thermo-stabilized.
 Silica has a very high melting point because a large number of silicon-oxygen bonds have to be broken in order to melt it.
 When we give a very high temperature and cool at a certain rate, the molten silica will solidify to form glass.
 Silica doesn’t react with any acid except hydrogen fluoride.
 Moreover, it is not soluble in water or any organic solvent.

 Not only silica is abundant in the earth crust, but it is also present inside our bodies in considerable amounts.
-Silica is needed for healthy maintenance of bones, cartilages, nails, tendons, teeth, skin, blood vessels, etc. It is naturally present in water, carrot, bread, cornflakes, white rice, banana, raisin, etc. Also, silica is widely used in ceramic, glass and cement industries.
+We need this compound for the healthy maintenance of bones, cartilages, nails, tendons, teeth, skin, blood vessels, etc. It is naturally present in water, carrot, bread, cornflakes, white rice, banana, raisin, etc. Moreover, silica is very important in ceramic, glass and cement industries.